 We strolled from Place Louis XIV down the restaurant-filled lane toward the la Grande Plage beach.
 The water in the bay is quite clear and there were many brave souls out swimming in the chilly water.
 Walking along the breakwater, we passed many hotels, the main shopping area and the casino.
 We continued along the water to the park.
 We walked up the small hill and found stunning 360 degree views – from the cliffs, to the ocean, to the bay, to the town.
 There were couples strolling, bike riders resting and children on a school trip eating their lunches and playing.
 We walked on the sand on the way back to town, letting the clear water lap over our toes.
 The water wasn’t nearly as cold as I expected it to be and, for a moment, I was a little disappointed that we hadn’t brought our suits.

-Squares and Lanes of St. Jean de Luz
+#3 Squares and Lanes of St. Jean de Luz, France

 Once back in the main square, we found a nice café with a typically-French waiter and ordered a pichet of vino rouge.
 Feeling quite French about it all, we sat and sipped and people watched.
 Quickly falling in love with the little town, we got postcards to send back to America and took a stroll through the back streets of the town in search of stamps.
 Once that was checked off our list, we plopped down at another small café and Kris finally got his Croque Monsieur and I had quiche and a salad….and, of course, more wine ~ a perfect ending to our day trip to France!

-Getting from Hondarribia to St. Jean de Luz
+Getting From Hondarribia, Spain to St. Jean de Luz, France

 I popped into the Hondarribia TI on the main square of the upper town to ask a simple question: How do we get from Hondarribia to St. Jean De Luz, a town just 12 miles away on the French side of Basque Country.
 “You have a car?”
 No. “Oh, it’s not easy.”
 And, she was right.
 It wasn’t easy.
 Here is how we got there: